mviolasriv-chwy/datadog-mcp-server/README.md

 1. Your API key and Application key are correct
 2. The keys have the necessary permissions to access the requested resources
 3. Your account has access to the requested data
+4. You're using the correct endpoint for your region (e.g., `datadoghq.eu` for EU customers)

 ## Debugging